Guide to Net Revenue Retention & Gross Revenue Retention

 Up-sells, cross-sells, and upgrades may result in more revenue generated than the revenue lost, which returns an NRR rate over 100%.

-While there’s no set cost to retaining customers, the price is almost always less expensive than acquiring new ones: customer acquisition has been proven to be 5 times more expensive than customer retention.
+While there’s no set cost to retaining customers, the price is almost always less expensive than acquiring new ones: customer acquisition has been proven to be 5 times more expensive than customer success retention.